harshalpatil2012/DevUtils/Redis/Redis.md

         logger.error("Error log message");
     }
 }
-Run your Spring Boot application.
-You'll see log messages in the console and a log file created in the logs directory of your project.
+Run Spring Boot application.
+You'll see log messages in the console and a log file created in the logs directory of project.
 This example demonstrates a complete Spring Boot application with Log4j2 configured for asynchronous logging using a log4j2.properties file.
-You can customize the logging configuration as needed for your application.
+You can customize the logging configuration as needed for application.

 LOGGGING

-log4j2.properties file for configuring Log4j2 with LMAX Disruptor for asynchronous logging in your Spring Boot application, here's the complete solution:
+log4j2.properties file for configuring Log4j2 with LMAX Disruptor for asynchronous logging in Spring Boot application, here's the complete solution:

 Add Dependencies:
-Add the necessary dependencies to your pom.xml file:
+Add the necessary dependencies to pom.xml file:

 xml